 You can take the SITA bus, which goes all the way along the Amalfi Coast from Sorrento to Salerno.
 You will cover less with a bus, but you should still be able to stop at 3-4 places along the coast, and enjoy the views along the road.

-You can also view the Amalfi Coast on a boat tour, which will take you along the shoreline and allows for time to explore Positano and Amalfi.
+You can also view the Amalfi Coast on a boat tour from Sorrento, which will take you along the shoreline and allows for time to explore Positano and Amalfi, as well as the bus to Ravello.

 #4 Ravello: Romantic gardens and fabulous views